View Marcella Gibson's Obituary on www.swtimes.com/ and share memories

 In addition to her husband, she was also preceded in death by a son, Steven Gibson; her parents; and two brothers, John Frank Mason and Jerry Mason.

-She is survived by two daughters, Beth Gibson of Muldrow and Jolene Gibson of Muldrow; four grandchildren, Lily Gibson, Olivia Gibson and Diamond Cantrell, all of Muldrow, and Samantha McGee of Gore; three great-grandchildren, Kensington Cantrell, Collins Cantrell and Allie Jo McGee; a daughter-in-law, Renea Gibson of Muldrow; a special niece that she loved as her own daughter, Janelle Tyler of Muldrow and her daughter Devin Davis; numerous other nieces and nephews; and other relatives and friends.
+She is survived by two daughters, Beth Gibson of Muldrow and Jolene Gibson of Muldrow; four grandchildren, Lily Gibson, Olivia Gibson and Diamond Cantrell, all of Muldrow, and Samantha McGee of Gore; three great-grandchildren, Kensington Cantrell, Collins Cantrell and Allie Jo McGee; a daughter-in-law, Renea Gibson of Muldrow; a brother, Bobby Mason and Donna of Muldrow; a special niece that she loved as her own daughter, Janelle Tyler of Muldrow and her daughter Devin Davis; numerous other nieces and nephews; and other relatives and friends.

 Funeral service will be held at 10 a.m.
 Friday, Dec.
 20, 2019, at East Side Free Will Baptist Church with burial to follow at Sallisaw City Cemetery, under the direction of Agent Mallory-Martin Funeral Service.